razorRun/react-native-vertical-slider-smartlife/README.md

-A <VerticalSlider> component for react-native projects was initially cloned from rn-vertical-slider And been actively maintaining it as we wanted to avoid future changes that effect our existing applications
+A `<VerticalSlider>` component for react-native projects was initially cloned from [`rn-vertical-slider`](https://github.com/sacmii/rn-vertical-slider#readme) And been actively maintaining it as we wanted to avoid future changes to original repo that effects our existing applications

 # 🆕 React Native Vertical Slider 🎚